Annex-Engineering/TradRack/docs/slicing/PrusaSlicer_Setup.md

 to your slicer, as well as setup tips pertaining to PrusaSlicer specifically.
-Setting names used here follow the "parameter names" that are used in the slicer config files; you can use the search function to see which settings these refer to in the GUI.
+Setting names used here follow the "parameter names" that are used in the slicer config files; you can use the search function to see which settings these correspond to in the GUI.

 ## Adding provided profiles
 A vendor bundle for PrusaSlicer 2.6.0 can be found in the